frodo4fingers/swico/README.md

 ## TODO
 - function to set the layout back

+## DONE
+- awesome being now restarted after file changes

 ## bugs or something like that
 - if the gtkrc is edited it takes some time for pcmanfm to recognize the change (i think). nevertheless it works. it will eventually after reboot. be careful.. can be ugly.. maybe comment the line 350 so there are no changes
-- i have currently no working solution for awesome being automatically restarted...